Vegan Protein: A Simple Guide to Getting What You Need

-You don’t need as much protein as most people think, and it’s easy to get what you do need from beans, nuts, seeds, grains, soy, and even greens.
+You don’t need as much protein as most people think, and it’s easy to get what you do need from beans, nuts, seeds, grains, and even greens.

-So how much protein do you really need?
+How much protein do vegans need?

 Not as much as people would have you believe.
 Somehow, everyone got the idea that we need exorbitant amounts of protein, way more than is even recommended.
 I know, it’s fun to blame government agencies and cry conspiracy, but if you actually look at the recommendations, they’re not that high at all.